 I know, that sounds like a mouth full.
 But believe me, every single word in the situational awareness definition is chosen for a reason.
 I am going to break it down into its component parts.

-By the end of the article you will be very clear on its meaning.
-You will also pick up valuable lessons along the way.
+By the end of the article, you’ll be very clear on its meaning.
+You’ll also pick up valuable lessons along the way.
 These lessons can get you out of a violent confrontation one day.

 I learned this the hard way.

 Since I don’t want you to learn the hard way too, I’m going to spell it out step-by-step.

 Also, stick around till the end, as I’ll be giving you the first lesson in achieving heightened awareness.
 So here goes…

 Did you notice in the definition, I said ‘use of the sensory system’ to scan your environment.
 I didn’t say use your senses.

 Your sensory system uses various collection tools to gather information from your immediate surroundings.
 It then sends that information to your brain.

 This doesn’t only happen through our five senses.
 You also have a sense of balance, temperature, pain and more.
 You even have internal senses.
 Some say you have around 25 senses!